jayunit100/k8petstore-atomicapp/README.md

-# wordpress-application
+# k8petstore Atomic application

-This is an Application Entity of Wordpress, using MariaDB

 ## Installation

+Not sure how this works.. yet..

-atomic install wordpress-app
+atomic install k8petstore-app